 Step 4: Know Your Audience

-A mission statement should be crafted with its primary audience in mind—whether that’s employees, customers, investors, or the public.
-For employees, it needs to inspire and clarify their role in the organization’s purpose, fostering a sense of belonging and motivation.
-When aimed at customers, it should highlight the value and benefits the brand delivers, building trust and connection.
+Tailor your mission statement to your primary audience—employees, customers, investors, or the broader public.
+For employees, it should inspire and clarify their role in achieving organizational goals.
+For customers, it should highlight the benefits and value your organization delivers, building trust and connection.

 Step 5: Keep It Short and Simple